-- As we will discuss in a moment, PureVPN is leaky.
+- PureVPN is leaky.
 This means the network and apps can leak your personal data to the internet.
 And that means your identity could be revealed, potentially even leading to legal trouble when torrenting.
-Add in the speed issues we found earlier, and this not a good option for torrenting.
+Add in the speed issues we found earlier, and this is not a good option for torrenting.

 NordVPN beats PureVPN when it comes to torrenting too.